chaos-mesh/chaos-mesh/cmd/chaos-multiversion-helper/README.md

 ```

 Before running this command, it's highly suggested to commit all your changes and start a new revision to migrate the version.
 If you faced any error during the process, you could clean the code base through `git add * && git reset --hard` and retry.

+After running these steps, you'll need to modify the helm charts to run webhook for new versions:

+1. Add new versions (e.g. "v1alpha2") to the `/helm/chaos-mesh/templates/mutating-admission-webhooks.yaml` and `/helm/chaos-mesh/templates/validating-admission-webhooks.yaml`